-A wet signature (also called wet ink signature) is a mark placed on a physical document with a pen, pencil, or any other writing tool to show an agreement between two or more parties-whether that’s people or institutions.
-For example, a handwritten signature on a mortgage deed, or on a divorce agreement.
+A wet signature (also called a wet-ink signature) is a mark placed on a physical document with a pen, pencil, or any other writing tool to show an agreement between two or more parties, whether that’s people or institutions.
+For example, a handwritten signature on a mortgage deed or on a divorce agreement.

 But a wet signature isn’t limited to a handwritten signature only.
-It can be as simple as an ‘X’ mark or as sophisticated as using a name seal (a piece of wax or lead with a unique design stamped into it) to guarantee the authenticity of the document.
+It can be as simple as an ‘X’ mark or as sophisticated as using a name seal (a piece of wax or lead with a unique design stamped into it) to verify the document’s authenticity.

 In this article, we’ll talk about: